 Moosend has the features to make email marketing seamless, including a wealth of personalization options, the ability to add images, videos and interactive elements directly into personalized emails, and a dedicated professional design team working on new templates.

 There's a free plan for up to 1000 subscribers and the Pro plans start at a very reasonable $8 a month.

 Patreon is a website that allows creators to be supported by their fans through regular or one-off payments.
 Patreon essentially provides a platform for musicians, writers, podcasters, and pretty much any kind of creative professional or amateur to monetize their work.

 While Substack is heavily focussed on writers, Patreon is a platform used by all kinds of creators.
-Patreon offers hosted creator pages, app integrations, multiple tiers, special offers promo features, analytics, and mobile apps.
-Substack currently offers none of these.
+Patreon offers hosted creator pages, app integrations, multiple tiers, special offers promo features, detailed analytics, and mobile apps.
+Patreon offers many more business tools than Substack.

-With Patreon creators can offer extra features to subscribers such as
+With Patreon creators can offer extra features to paying subscribers such as

 - subscriber-only newsfeeds

 - Q&A section priority